-So get ready for some of the most stunning scenery you will never forget on your drive from Anchorage to Seward alongside mountains and their glaciers, through forests, and alongside glacially silted Alaskan waters.
+So get ready for some of the most stunning scenery that you will never forget.
+From mountains and their glaciers, through forests, and alongside glacially silted Alaskan waters, you will be in awe the entire time.

 Look Here: Anchorage: 1-Hour Trolley Tour